alvamind/prisma-abstraction-alvamind/README.md

 ## 🎯 What is PrismaStack?

-**PrismaStack** is a powerful enhancement framework for Prisma ORM, built for enterprise apps that need speed, stability, and easy code management.
-It kicks Prisma up a notch with cool features like smart caching, repository patterns, solid transactions, and lots of tests.
+**PrismaStack** is a beast of a framework that beefs up your Prisma ORM, made for enterprise apps that need to be fast, stable, and easy to manage.
+It throws in goodies like smart caching, repository patterns, solid transactions, and tons of tests.

 ### Keywords
 `prisma-orm` `typescript` `database` `orm` `caching` `repository-pattern` `enterprise` `nodejs` `typescript-orm` `database-framework` `prisma-extension` `orm-framework` `typescript-database` `prisma-tools` `database-caching` `prisma-wrapper` `prisma-enhancement` `database-performance` `prisma-utils` `acid-transactions`